-When it comes to the most important skills required to be an explosive ordnance technician, we found that a lot of resumes listed 21.3% of explosive ordnance technicians included nuclear ordnance, while 11.2% of resumes included explosive devices, and 11.1% of resumes included eod.
+When it comes to the most important skills required to be an explosive ordnance technician, we found that a lot of resumes listed 22.0% of explosive ordnance technicians included law enforcement, while 21.9% of resumes included explosive devices, and 13.5% of resumes included eod.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 Choosing the right major is always an important step when researching how to become an explosive ordnance technician.
-When we researched the most common majors for an explosive ordnance technician, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
-Other degrees that we often see on explosive ordnance technician resumes include associate degree degrees or master's degree degrees.
+When we researched the most common majors for an explosive ordnance technician, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on explosive ordnance technician resumes include high school diploma degrees or master's degree degrees.

 You may find that experience in other jobs will help you become an explosive ordnance technician.
 In fact, many explosive ordnance technician jobs require experience in a role such as team leader.
-Meanwhile, many explosive ordnance technicians also have previous career experience in roles such as support team member or technician.
+Meanwhile, many explosive ordnance technicians also have previous career experience in roles such as technician or support team member.